Charles Harvey Denby: Family and early life

 Denby was born in Mount Joy in Botetourt County, Virginia to Nathaniel Denby and Sarah Jane Harvey.
-Denby's maternal grandfather, Mathew Harvey, was a soldier in Lee's Legion during the American Civil War.
+Denby's maternal grandfather, Mathew Harvey, was a soldier in Lee's Legion during the American Revolution.
 Denby received his early education at the Tom Fox Academy, Hanover County, Virginia.

-During his early youth, Denby's father, a Virginia ship-owner and interested in European trade, was appointed to a post at Marseilles, France.
+During his early youth, Denby's father, a Virginia ship-owner and interested in European trade, was appointed to a post at Marseille, France.
 His functions there were similar to those of a consul-general, but the post was then known as Naval Agent of the United States.
-On taking up his post, Nathaniel Denby took his son with him, where attended the College Royal at Marseilles and became fluent in the French language.
+On taking up his post, Nathaniel Denby took his son with him, where attended the College Royal at Marseille and became fluent in the French language.
 Denby later attended Georgetown College, Washington, D.C., and the Virginia Military Institute, from which he graduated with high honors in 1850.

 After graduating, Denby went to Selma, Alabama, where he taught school for three years.
 In 1853, he removed to Evansville, Indiana, which remained his home until his death.
 Evansville was then a town of six thousand inhabitants, which, from its position on the Ohio River, at the terminus of the Wabash and Erie Canal, seemed destined to a great development.
 At Evansville, Denby devoted himself to the study of law and to newspaper work.
-He represented his county in the Indiana House of Representatives during the session of 1856-57.
+He represented his county in the Indiana House of Representatives during the session of 1856–57.
 While in the legislature, Mr. Denby became acquainted with Martha Fitch, daughter of U.S. Senator Graham N. Fitch, of Indiana, and they were afterward married.